-So, if you’re lucky enough to be anywhere near a bricks-and-mortar Supreme or a Dover Street Market location, then by all means, keep an eye on Supreme’s weekly drop list and head to the store on drop day to join a snaking line of streetwear kids all decked out in their box logo finery.
+So, if you’re lucky enough to be anywhere near a bricks-and-mortar Supreme or a Dover Street Market location, then, by all means, keep an eye on Supreme’s weekly drop list and head to the store on drop day to join a snaking line of streetwear kids all decked out in their box logo finery.

 Of course, there’s always the Internet.
 On a “drop day” the traffic on the Supreme site can increase by as much as 16,800%, as thousands of trigger-happy streetwear fans try to cop simultaneously.
 Luckily for you, we’ve already written an in-depth guide to buying Supreme online.

 If you’ve failed to cop the drop through official channels, then your only option is to face the resellers.
 Nowadays, there is a multitude of options out there.
-From physical stores to Instagram resellers to eBay to websites wholly dedicated to flipping fashion such as Grailed, there’s tons of options out there — just be prepared to pay a lot more than retail.
+From physical stores to Instagram resellers to eBay to websites wholly dedicated to flipping fashion such as Grailed, there are tons of options out there — just be prepared to pay a lot more than retail.

 Why is Supreme a Thing?

 Well, this is more of a subjective question.
-Supreme is a bit more than “a thing” at this point.
-The brand has evolved into a global cult with its own myths, legends, iconography and loyal disciples.
+Supreme is a bit more than "a thing" at this point.
+The brand has evolved into a global cult with its own myths, legends, iconography, and loyal disciples.
 Everybody wants a piece of Supreme.

 Much like obsessive fans of a sports team that ritually unite to support on match day, Supreme loyalists line up at its stores on "drop day."
 Each and every week, the brand will launch a limited-run of new products that are all guaranteed to sell out.

-Even though prices for products immediately hike on the resale market, Supreme still maintains its rarity, fairly standard pricing, and a short-run of products, despite knowing full-well they could charge more and sell more.
-It’s a patchwork of reasons that makes Supreme so addictive, but it’s fair to say Supreme is more than “a thing” at this point, it’s the sovereign ruler of streetwear.
+Even though prices for products immediately hike on the resale market, Supreme still maintains its rarity, fairly standard pricing, and a short run of products, despite knowing full-well they could charge more and sell more.
+It’s a patchwork of reasons that makes Supreme so addictive, but it's fair to say Supreme is more than "a thing" at this point, it's the sovereign ruler of streetwear.

-Supreme’s defining feature beyond “hype” is the fact that it wholly rejects convention too.
-While its recent LV collab may have upset die-hard skate loyalists, the brand has always indulged diverse collaborations, ranging from highbrow artists like Damien Hirst and George Condo to totally off-beat unions like its 2002 collab with 360 Toy Group.
+Supreme's defining feature beyond "hype" is the fact that it wholly rejects convention too.
+While its recent LV collab may have upset die-hard skate loyalists, the brand has always indulged in diverse collaborations, ranging from highbrow artists like Damien Hirst and George Condo to totally off-beat unions like its 2002 collab with 360 Toy Group.

-It’s this history of weird and wonderful collaborations that makes Supreme the sartorial version of a cultural encyclopedia in this day and age.
-Time and time again, the brand manages to soak up and a spin out a smorgasbord of inspirations and references and streetwear heads go crazy for it.
-That’s why it’s a thing.
+It's this history of weird and wonderful collaborations that makes Supreme the sartorial version of a cultural encyclopedia in this day and age.
+Time and time again, the brand manages to soak up and a spin-out a smorgasbord of inspirations and references, and streetwear heads go crazy for it.
+That's why it's a thing.

 Why Does Supreme Use 666?

-For its SS17 collection, the brand dropped its “666” pieces, emblazoned with the number of the beast in some cutesy-corporate graphic treatment that riffed on the logo of motorcross oil company STP.
+For its SS17 collection, the brand dropped its "666" pieces, emblazoned with the number of the beast in some cutesy-corporate graphic treatment that riffed on the logo of motocross oil company STP.
 Supreme’s SS17 collection is also rife with political undertones, featuring plenty of Barack Obama graphics and even an ode to Emiliano Zapata, an anarchist horseman whose mission was to expel corruption from Mexico.

 And when you consider 666’s biblical definition, then it wouldn’t be entirely illogical to make your own allusions as to why Supreme chose to use the number in a collection that seems to dwell on our present situation of widespread dissent.